-Do you know someone, or think you could be suffering from Post Traumatic Stress Disorder (PTSD)?
+Do you think you could be suffering from Post Traumatic Stress Disorder (PTSD), or know someone that is?
 There IS effective help for PTSD!

-Is your life being ruled by the ongoing impact of a past trauma, stressful period or event?
+Is your life being taken over as a result of the symptoms or ongoing impact of a stressful period, event or past trauma?

-Are your attempts to change bad habits, lose weight or just live an ‘ordinary life’ being hindered by constant self sabotage?
+Are your efforts to change your ways including patterns or bad habits, get weight under control, or just get on and live an ‘ordinary life’ being hindered by constant self sabotage?

-PTSD can arise after periods of extreme stress or a significant traumatic event, often where the person has felt terrified, threatened, helpless or that they might die.
+PTSD can occur after a significant traumatic event, or prolonged periods of extreme stress.
+Sometimes after a person has felt terrified, threatened, helpless or that they might die.
 It’s not weakness or something to hide or be ashamed of.
-It’s not something that everyone develops after extreme events and many surrounding factors can contribute, including previous events in an individual’s life.
+It’s not something that everyone develops after extreme events and many factors can have an impact, including previous events in an individual’s life.

-Soldiers returning from war torn areas, civilians from a wide range of professions including emergency service workers, police and ambulance workers commonly develop symptoms of PTSD.
-It can also affect those who have been through natural disasters, accidents, victims of crime, abuse, attacks, domestic violence, severe bullying, the sudden death of a loved one or other traumas.
+Soldiers arriving home from war torn areas, people from a wide range of occupations.
+First responders including police and ambulance workers commonly develop symptoms of PTSD.
+It can also affect people who have been through domestic violence either as a child or recently, severe bullying, natural disasters, accidents, victims of crime, attacks, abuse, the unexpected or sudden death of a loved one or other traumas.

 Think you could you have PTSD?

 It can show up in many ways and sometimes sufferers may not notice or recognise themselves that something is really wrong or see the symptoms.
-Post Traumatic Stress Disorder develops differently from person to person.
-Symptoms can appear straight away, or can take weeks or even years to appear.
+PTSD is as unique as you are.
+It's not surprising that it develops or shows up differently for each person.
+Sometimes symptoms will be obvious right away, or it can take much longer, event weeks or years to appear.

 Re-Living of traumatic event